 Table of Contents

-The life of the father of mathematics- Archimedes
+The Life of the Father of Mathematics- Archimedes

 He was born in Syracuse, a Greek colony at the time.
-Phidias, Archimedes’ father, was an astronomer, and he most likely instilled in his son a love for arithmetic and science.
+Archimedes’ father, Phidias, was an astronomer, and he most likely instilled in his son a love for arithmetic and science.

-Archimedes’ principle
+Archimedes’ Principle

 The most well-known tale about Archimedes is of him inventing a method for measuring the volume of an oddly shaped item-

 According to Vitruvius, Archimedes was tasked with verifying whether the goldsmith had used silver instead of gold.
-When a votive crown for a temple was made for King Hiero II of Syracuse, who had given the pure gold to be used.
-He couldn’t melt it down into a regular-shaped body to calculate its density.
-Because he didn’t want to destroy the crown.
+When a votive crown for a temple was made for King Hiero II of Syracuse, who had given the pure gold to be used, he couldn’t melt it down into a regular-shaped body to calculate its density because he didn’t want to destroy the crown.

 A little more about the principle